- Article (1) Definitions

 The Persons Concerned, or their legal representatives, shall appear before the Notary in person.

-Article (18) Use of IT Means
+Article (18) Use of IT Tools

 Article (21) Confidentiality of E-Registers